-To learn more, read about the Cycle or Dynamic of Abuse – Why Women Can’t Just Walk Away.
+To learn more, read about the The Cycle of Abuse – From Honeymoon to Hell.

-Being gone for six months or more marks the last stage of ending abusive relationships.
+Being gone for six months or more marks the last stage on how to leave an abusive relationships.

 “But even then they may have boundary ambiguity if their ex-spouse won’t let them go.
 With continued contact through court-ordered child visitation, the potential for ongoing abuse remains as well as continued confusion over the abuser’s role in the woman’s life.”

 “Leaving an abusive relationship is much more complex than just deciding to change, and it involves more than a woman’s prioritizing her safety,” said Hardesty.
 “Other actors are involved.
 The abuser makes decisions that affect a woman’s movement through the stages.
 And children can be a powerful influence in motivating a woman to get out of a relationship and in pulling her back in.”

 Visit the Domestic Violence Hotline or call 1-800-799-7233